 The Detroit Pistons drafted Colorado guard Spencer Dinwiddie with the 38th pick of the 2014 NBA Draft.
 If the name doesn’t sound familiar, that’s because Dinwiddie has been sidelined since January and wasn’t able to bolster his draft stock much.
-Regardless of the injury, there is no denying that he had a very impressive career with the Buffaloes.
+Regardless of the injury, there is no denying that he had a very impressive college career.

 Dinwiddie became an immediate contributor for the Buffaloes during his freshman year, and he helped to get Colorado back in the NCAA Tournament for the first time since 2003.
-He averaged 10 points-per-game, shot 3-pointers at a 43.8 percent clip and made his way onto the Pac-12 All-Freshman Team.
+He averaged 10 points per game, shot three-pointers at a 43.8 percent clip and made his way onto the Pac-12 All-Freshman Team.

 He started getting the attention of pro scouts during his sophomore campaign, where he upped his scoring average to 15.3 points while leading Colorado in assists.
 The 6-foot-6 Dinwiddie also took over as the team’s primary ball-handler.
 His play earned him a spot on the All-Pac-12 First Team.
 Following the season, he represented the United States at the 2013 Summer Universiade in Russia, where he led the team in assists.

-Entering his junior year, Dinwiddie was considered to be a first-round talent by many.
-He led Colorado to a 14-2 record before an ACL tear on January 12 cost him the rest of his season.
+Entering his junior year, Dinwiddie was widely considered to be a first-round talent.
+He led Colorado to a 14-2 record before he tore his ACL in January, costing him the rest of his season.
 He was averaging 14.7 points, 3.8 assists and 1.3 steals per game before the injury; not to mention his impressive shooting splits.

 The things that stood out to the Pistons about the 21-year-old were his versatility and consistency on the court, so Detroit confidently picked him despite the ACL tear.
 After watching some film on Dinwiddie, I’ve noticed a lot of things to like about him, while only spotting a few to dislike.
 Here’s my analysis:

-1. The shot: Always finishes his shot with the same great follow-through.
+1. The shot: Dinwiddie always finishes his shot with the same sweet follow-through.
 He also has the ability to pull-up off the dribble and from beyond NBA-range.
-He shot an impressive 83 percent from the free-throw line while also draining 38.6 percent of his 3-point shots in his two-and-a-half years at Colorado.
+He shot an impressive 83 percent from the free-throw line while also draining 38.6 percent of his three-point shots.

 2. Body control: He is smooth on the court and always looks comfortable with the ball in his hands.
-He dribbles under control and keeps his turnovers low.
-His control, along with his excellent court vision, allows Dinwiddie to be an excellent pick-and-roll ball-handler.
+He dribbles under control and keeps his turnover total low.
+His control, along with his excellent court vision, allows him to be an excellent pick-and-roll ball-handler.
 He doesn’t have superior athleticism, so he combats this by staying under control and utilizing pump-fakes to free up a shot or passing lane.

-3. Scoring ability: Scoring is something the Pistons are going to need, especially as free agent Rodney Stuckey (and his 13.9 points-per-game average from last season) looks to sign elsewhere on July 1.
-Dinwiddie can hit 3’s, attack the rim, hit pull-up jump shots and, most importantly, get to the free-throw line.
+3. Scoring ability: Scoring is something the Pistons are going to need, especially as free agent Rodney Stuckey (and his 13.9 points-per-game average from last season) looks to sign elsewhere.
+Dinwiddie can hit threes, attack the rim, hit pull-up jump shots and, most importantly, get to the free-throw line.

-4. Versatility and size: He calls himself a true point guard, yet he stands 6-foot-6.
-Dinwiddie will be able to play the 1 through the 3 in the NBA.
+4. Versatility and size: He calls himself a true point guard, yet he stands 6-foot-6 so he’ll be able to play the one or two in the NBA.
 Regardless of what position he plays at, the Pistons know that Dinwiddie is going to be comfortable handling the ball.
 His length also aids him on defense, as his long arms help him disrupt passing lanes.

-1. No left hand: In all of the film I’ve watched of Dinwiddie, I’ve yet to see him finish a layup with his left hand, even when he’s on the left side of the basket.
-He doesn’t seem as comfortable starting a rim attack with his left hand either.
+1. No left hand: In all of the film I’ve watched of Dinwiddie, I’ve yet to see him finish a layup with his left hand, even when on the left side of the basket.
+He doesn’t seem as comfortable attacking the rim with his left hand either.
 To me, this was the most glaring negative about his game.

-3. Shot selection: He can get a little erratic with his shot selection at times, but perhaps that was because he was his team’s main scoring threat.
-He needs to learn to always have his head up and be looking for teammates instead of forcing shot now that he is in the NBA.
+3. Shot selection: He can get a little erratic with his shot selection at times, but perhaps that was because he was his team’s main-scoring threat.
+He needs to learn to always have his head up and be looking for teammates instead of forcing shots now that he is in the NBA.